 Necessity is the Mother of Invention

 To be honest, it wasn’t the Power Gauge that caught my attention—although it is cool.
 It was the dynamic, engaging, entrepreneurial woman herself.
-Sandy didn’t just help build this successful company; she did it after she turned 60 and she’s still going strong!
+Sandy didn’t just help build this successful company.
+Rather, she did it after she turned 60.
+And she’s still going strong!

 Like so many of us, Sandy thought she was on the road to a comfortable retirement.
-Her career began with cosmetic giants L’Oréal and Elizabeth Arden where she rose to senior levels in marketing.
+Her career began with cosmetic giants L’Oréal and Elizabeth Arden.
+There she rose to senior levels in marketing.
 She also spent years at The Franklin Mint.
 Successful as she was, she was looking for a change in her 50s.
 But it’s not so easy to get a new job when you’re north of 50.
 That’s the reality.

-Sandy was adept at watching trends and activities of consumers was her way of figuring out what was changing.
-She started her B&B before there were websites and technology that made it easier for customers to find one that met their interests and budget.
+Sandy was adept at watching trends and activities of consumers.
+She knew this was her way of figuring out what was changing.
+She started her B&B before there were websites and technology.
+There weren’t even many computers at first.
+She was working at time when it wasn’t so easy for customers to find a B&B that met their interests and budget.
 Computers were just starting to be used for reservations.
 But Sandy could see how the future was changing fast: “Technology is the way it’s all going,” she noted.

 Hitting a Speed Bump

-Breaking through the Taboo
+Breaking through the Money Taboo

 She added, “Girls and women were to be shielded from finances.
-There were even separate menus for women at restaurants that did not include prices.”
+There were even separate menus for women at restaurants.
+Theirs did not include prices.”

 Money was a taboo subject that caused even this self-assured woman to be somewhat hesitant.
 But, suffering a huge loss in her investments and putting her retirement in jeopardy was the final straw for Sandy.
-She found the silver lining and jumped in to money and investing with both feet.
+She found the silver lining.
+It was time to jump into money and investing with both feet.

-Starting as a novice with time, commitment, and trial and error, she created and embraces a simple 5-step strategy to profitable investing.
+She created and embraced a simple, 5-step strategy to profitable investing.
 Her approach is disciplined, strategic and tactical at the right time.
 It’s unemotional, rational, logical, and professional.
 And, she teaches her 5-step methodology to individuals who who are at all levels of investing.
 You can be a novice or knowledgeable.
 You can be comfortable or uncomfortable with investing.
 All are welcome at Sandy’s weekly webinars.

 How Do You Describe ‘Retirement’?
 Boring!

-As Sandy thought about the idea of what she would do in retirement, it just wasn’t that exciting.
-She gave it a try by attending performing arts events, visiting museums and such.
+As Sandy thought about what she would do in retirement, it just wasn’t that exciting.
+She gave the notion of retirement a try.
+Sure, she attended performing arts events, visited museums and such.
 But she needed more.
 When the door opened to take ownership of her financial future, she found that exciting.

 Make this chapter just as important as all the prior chapters in your life.
 Or, make it even better!
-As Sandy put it so well, “I just couldn’t sit back, have lunch and go to a concert.
+As Sandy put it so well, “I just couldn’t sit back, have lunch, and go to a concert.
 There is so much more I can do to help people become confident, fearless investors!”